indrani19/M2-EmbSys/CaseStudy/README.md

 - The solar energy can be reused as it is non-renewable resource.
 - This also saves money as there is no need to pay for energy used (excluding the initial setup cost)
 - Helps in maximizing the solar energy absorption by continuously tracking the sun.

+# Embedded Air Bag System

+## Introduction
+Air Bag is a protection device that provides safety against a head-on crash.
+It is for the individuals sitting in the front.
+The microcontroller is the brain of the system and system works on the commands given by microcontroller.
+Power to the controller is given by a battery.
+In the case of a baby accident, the sensor detects it and the controller operates the Airbag with the help of alternator.

+### Block Diagram